 Prudential's Code of Conduct - Making the Right Choices

-At Prudential, we are committed to doing business the right way to maintain and enhance our reputation in the marketplace by continuing to earn the trust placed in us by our customers.
-We hold our employees to high ethical standards, clearly articulated in our code of conduct, Making the Right Choices PDF.
-This code serves to guide our employees to act in a manner consistent with our company values.
+At Prudential, we are committed to doing business the right way to maintain and enhance our reputation in the marketplace and to continue to earn the trust placed in us by our customers and other stakeholders.
+Our Code of Conduct, Making the Right Choices , includes our principles, core values and articulates the high ethical business standards expected of everyone associated with Prudential.

 Responsibility and Accountability